UMassIonTrappers/PyOpticL/README.md

 ![image](https://user-images.githubusercontent.com/103533593/225907411-c28c953b-345c-4921-9965-d5707ece66d7.png)

-Beam path function tracks reflections through PBS and pick offs using a binary encoding eg. two beams from a PBS are named 0b00 (transmission) and 0b01 (reflection) Allows unique beam tracking even through a double pass AOM

 Optics can be placed ALONG the beam path and follow it.
-For example if the beam angle is deliberatly skewed, the subsequent optics move:
+For example if the beam angle is deliberately skewed, the subsequent optics shift as well:
 ![image](https://user-images.githubusercontent.com/103533593/225908758-4c196c09-486d-4347-9094-3af1f606a397.png)